 Form men and women who lead with thought, compassion, intellect, and discernment.

-Focus on Financial Stability.
+ocus on Financial Stability.

-educational support to ensure that Xavier is sustainable Will balance the financial needs of the University with over the long term.
+educational support to ensure that Xavier is sustainable Will balance the financial needs of the University with over the long term challenge ourselves to make Xavier be the leader in Jesuit education.